Welcome to today's edition of the Rush 24-7 podcast.

 And we've got ownership of the automobile companies, ownership of the mortgage companies.

-We're nationalizing everything Obama can get his hands on, and now we've got a fine print czar.
+We're nationalizing everything Obama can get his hands on.

-A fine print.
+A fine print czar.

-I'll tell you all this is a SOP to the trial lawyers to rewrite it all again in another way that nobody can understand it and just make less of it.
+I'll tell you, all this is a sop to the trial lawyers to rewrite it all again in another way that nobody can understand it and just make less of it.

-It's I mean, lawyers write all this stuff, lawyers sue over all this stuff.
+It's, I mean, lawyers write all this stuff.

 People just ignore it.

-Now I know I'm you watch.
+Now, I know you watch.

-You're gonna get some phone calls, some people, oh, I didn't read it and I'm complaining about it now because I found out they could raise my interest rate, blah, blah, blah, that kind of stuff.
+Some people, oh, I didn't read it and I'm complaining about it now because I found out they could raise my interest rate, blah, blah, blah, that kind of stuff.

 You knew that without reading the fine print.